 the front delts require a good stretch to really work the fibers.
 The best way is to do the bottom portion of a dumbell overhead or incline press.
 A machine can also be used if you adjust the seat up high so you get an extreme stretch on the front delts.
 Using dumbells, position them palms parallel also called a hammer grip.
 Bring the dumbells down as low as possible, you want the most extreme stretch.
 Do not use heavy weights.
 This is an isolation movement to develop the front delt maximally which will greatly aid any pressing movements you do.
 Do not extend the arms , only move the weight using the front delts, the elbows will be pointing down at the beginning, the straight out at the conclusion.
-This is the best I can describe it.
+This is a partial movement. like doing a quarter of a full range rep. This is the best I can describe it.
 It flat out works well.

 This exercise is the best way to do the glute bridge or hip thrust exercise.
 Do a kneeling version of the cable pull through exercise. you will need to improvise a way to brace your feet ,put a block, plates, board , whatever in front of the low pulley , make sure you have good tension at the start and do fairly high reps as is a very short range of motion movement.
 The glutes are fully worked with this movement.
 It is a bit hard to set up especially when using heavier wts. which you can use in this exercise .
 Use two D handles or a rope for your handles.
 I tried googling this exercise and did find one vid of it, most show the standard pull through which is a very good movement as well, but the kneeling version totally isolates the glutes.
 You must try it.
 All who I have taught to do it properly say it is the absolute KING of glute exercises that no one knows about.